General Metrics

 Application Decodes Metrics

-When Kentik's kprobe host agent is used for application decodes (see About Application Decodes) it generates both dimensions and metrics that are stored in or derived from KDE columns.
-The following table shows the metrics from application decodes that may be used in queries via the metric selector (see Metrics Dialog UI):
+When using Kentik's software host agent for application decodes (see About Application Decodes), both dimensions and metrics are generated and stored in or derived from KDE columns.
+The metrics available for queries via the metric selector (see Metrics Dialog UI) include:

 Metric in portal Description Type: